AxisCommunications/acap-computer-vision-sdk-examples/web-server/README.md

 [+] Linux Features: TCP_FASTOPEN SO_REUSEPORT
 ```

-With the Monkey web server running, navigate to <http://mycamera:8080/> to see the served web page.
-If you managed to configure the Apache reverse proxy, the same page is also served at <http://mycamera/monkey/>.
+With the Monkey web server running, navigate to http://<AXIS_DEVICE_IP>:2001 to see the served web page.

 ## C API Examples

 Some C API examples are included in the web server container that has been built: `hello`, `list` and `quiz`.
 The current Docker image, starts the Monkey server `monkey` when using `CMD monkey` in the Dockerfile.
 To try another C API example, either re-build the Docker image with another `CMD` (i.e. `CMD hello`) or override it by using the `entrypoint` keyword in the `docker-compose.yml` file (i.e. `entrypoint: hello`).
-To see the result, use a web browser and navigate to <http://mycamera/monkey/> or <http://mycamera:2001>.
+To see the result, use a web browser and navigate to http://<AXIS_DEVICE_IP>:2001.

 ## Proxy settings